Christian Social Rally of Liberty

 The Christian Social Rally of Liberty (Rassemblement Social Chrétien de la Liberté, RSCL) was a political party in Belgium.

 History

 The party was formed as a neo-populist breakaway from the Christian Social Party (PSC) established by André Saint-Rémy and Jean Evrard.
 In the 1954 general elections the party received 0.8% of the national vote and winning a single seat in the Chamber of Representatives, which was taken by Saint-Rémy.
 He returned to the PSC the following year.
+Evrand formed the National Rally.